 Vacation should be about fun and relaxation, not responsibility.
 But that doesn't mean you don't need to think about your pets while taking a break from the real world.
 Pet rabbits need regular care and shouldn't slip your mind while you are taking a much-needed rest.
 Thankfully, there are a few options for rabbit owners to get the care their pets need without giving up the fun of vacation.

 If you don't have a dedicated rabbit room and do not feel comfortable or trust your sitter 100% to watch your rabbits closely during their out of cage time, you may just want to have your pet sitter handle your bunny without letting them run around a room too much.
-Your sitter will feel really bad if your rabbit eats or gets into something they shouldn't have or gets lost!
+Your sitter will feel really bad if your rabbit eats or gets into something they shouldn't or gets lost!
 A detailed instruction list for what to do and not do can be left for the sitter to reference and also contain emergency contact numbers, including your exotics vet.

 Some dog and cat boarding facilities will board exotic pets, including rabbits, for a nominal fee per day.
-Daily feedings, medication administration, play times and other needs can be delivered by trained staff but you'll probably need to transport your own enclosure and supplies to the facility.
-A simple phone call to ask the center if they will be willing to board your rabbit is all it takes.
+Daily feedings, medication administration, play times and other needs can be delivered by trained staff but you may need need to transport your own enclosure and supplies to the facility.
+A simple phone call to ask the place if they will be willing to board your rabbit is all it takes.
 Many facilities may be willing to board a rabbit even if they've never boarded rabbits before if you provide them with simple instructions.
 These instructions should go over how and what to feed along with emergency contacts, including your exotics veterinarian.
 If rabbit boarding is not something the facility routinely does, ensure the location that your rabbit will be in is free of excessive noise and other things that may stress your rabbit.
 Stress can cause ileus in rabbits and medical emergencies are never fun to deal with, especially if you are out of town.

 Vacationing With Your Rabbit